ausdigital/ausdigital-tap-gw/docs/1.0/index.md

 Note:
  * do we use a different domain for tap-gw?
 I think so
  * basepath like `https://tap-gw.testpoint.io/api/v0/` ?
+ * For creating endpoints, authentication to TAP-GW uses JWT from the TAP-GW client (the TAP-GW is the RP)?

+TAP-GW customers can create an arbitrary number of endpoints, however these endpoints are "anonymous" until they are mapped to the integration surface of an identified business (via endpoint publishing mechanism)

+# Endpoint Publishing

+When endpoints are first created they are anonymous (there is not public information associated with them).
+Anonymous endpoints can receive messages, but they are a "dark channel" (not discoverable) until they have metadata published about them in an `ausdigital-dcp`.

+The TAP-GW protocol provides a simplified interface for associating an endpoint with a business identity, service group and purpose.

+TODO: document `PUT /endpoints/{uuid}/business`.
+Schema:
+ * JWT required
+ * business identifier URN?
+ * which ServiceGroup?
+ * Which endpoint type?
+ * requires an appropriate JWT for the business and DCP (update business metadata scope)

+Notes/Rules:
+ * The TAP-GW uses `ausdigital-dcl` to identify which DCP to post the change to.
+ * the JWT must come from an `ausdigital-idp` that the DCP is a client of, in other words the DCP is the RP (not the TAP_GW)
+ * The JWT must contain a claim matching the URN

+Question: Do we (or the DCP) prevent  a business from associating the same endpoint with multiple businesses, multiple service groups, or multiple endpoint types?

+ * pro: forcing endpoint uniqueness (within a DCP) protects ledger customers from lock-in.
+ * con: it's not our problem, but we wear the cost of the complexity.
+ * I propose we do force endpoint uniqueness, but we should discuss this a bit more widely.

+When a valid `PUT /endpoints/{uuid}/business` is received by the TAP-GW, the TAP-GW will use the JWT to interact with the DCP and configure the endpoint appropriately (for that message type, in the specified service group, for the identified URN).

+That should problably be asynchronous, so PUTting should return a status URL, which can be used to check the status of the update (in progress, complete, failed).

 # Receive Messages